Mar 30, 2026

 Note: Does not include incidents with environmental impact from assets not currently operated by Ecopetrol.

-The chart shows an 89.47% decrease in barrels of hydrocarbons spilled from incidents caused by third parties in 2025 compared to 2024.
-Although such events are not the direct responsibility of ECOPETROL S.A., the company has implemented various measures aimed at preventing their occurrence.
+The chart shows a 93.5% decrease in the volume of hydrocarbons spilled from incidents caused by third parties in 2025, compared to 2024.
+While these events are not under the direct responsibility of ECOPETROL S.A., the Company has implemented various measures aimed at preventing their occurrence and mitigating their impacts.

 For more information on the management of environmentally impactful incidents and the recovery of areas affected by hydrocarbons, please refer to Current Management.